The best electric blankets to keep you warm without turning the heating on this winter

 Easy-to-use LED controller

-This undersheet blanket from Cozytek features a quick heat up time and comes with a long detachable cord measuring 2.4m, making it great for single beds that aren’t located next to a power point.
+This single electric blanket is ideal for kids' bedrooms or guest beds, with an easy-to-understand controller and overheat protection.
+It’s machine washable and features a quick heat-up time with a long detachable cord measuring 2.4m, making it great for single beds that aren’t located close to a power socket.

-- Estimated cost per hour (35W) = £0.02
+- Estimated cost per hour (35W) = £0.01

 Stays in place all night

-- Estimated cost per hour (120W) = £0.06
+- Estimated cost per hour = £0.05

-Best king-size electric blanket: Silentnight Comfort Control Electric Blanket King Size
+Best king-size electric blanket: Silentnight Comfort Control Electric Blanket King-Size

 Super cosy and machine washable

-Silentnight is known for its quality materials, and this electric blanket is no different, with a super warm fleece material upper designed to spread the heat evenly across the full blanket.
 With three heat settings, you can adapt the temperature to suit you, while its easy-to-use controller and elasticated straps make it as practical as is it comfortable.

-- Estimated cost per hour (120W) = £0.06
+- Estimated cost per hour (120W) = £0.04

-Best wearable electric blanket: Electric Heating Pad for Back Neck and Shoulders Pain Relief
+Best wearable electric blanket: Electric Heating Pad for Back Neck and Shoulders

 Ideal for working from home

 Unlike traditional electric blankets, this electric heating pad can be worn on your body, making it ideal for those working from home this winter.
+It features most of the same safety features as traditional undersheet blankets, including overheat protection and a 90-minute auto shut-off function.
+It does also have to be plugged in so you can't walk anywhere with it on!

-- Estimated cost per hour (100W) = £0.05
+- Estimated cost per hour (100W) = £0.03

 For cosy nights on the sofa

-- Estimated cost per hour (120W) = £0.06
+- Estimated cost per hour (120W) = £0.01-4

 How much does an electric blanket cost to run?